suyinwb/World_Weather_Analysis/README.md

 # World Weather Analysis

 How might we provide real-time suggestions for our client's ideal hotels?
 Your first task was to define what you meant by "ideal."
-So, over the course of the conversation, you narrowed that to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.
+So, over the course of the conversation, you narrowed that to hotels that were:
+* within a given range of latitude and longitude
+* provided the right kind of weather for the client

 Outline of project plan: